-a.
-Upon termination of employment the City shall deduct from final compensation any vacation time taken in excess of the amount provided under these provisions.
+- (a) Upon termination of employment the City shall deduct from final compensation any vacation time taken in excess of the amount actually earned and accrued under section 3. below. - (b) Unused Vacation

-b.
-Unused Vacation

-Any employee who terminates and who shall have been in continuous service immediately preceding such termination, shall be allowed regular compensation for unused vacation accumulation due on the last actual work day.
+Any employee who terminates shall be allowed regular compensation for unused vacation that is on the books as of the last day on payroll.